Skip to Main Content

 As a reader selector, you have the opportunity to help choose books for the Trendy Twelve List.
 The books are selected to provide quality reading for Prairie Star Middle School students as well as for other Blue Valley middle school students.
 With that in mind, there are a wide variety of tastes and interests to consider.
 The titles on the list include a balance of genres, age appropriateness, and interest levels. **Not all titles may be equally suitable for sixth grade participants.
 6th grade students may opt out of a title as needed.

-Please put these dates on your calendar or in your planner NOW to avoid scheduling conflicts.
+Please put the meeting dates on your calendar or in your planner NOW to avoid scheduling conflicts.
 We will meet in the library during lunch.
-Please be prompt!
+Please get to the library as soon as possible so we have the maximum amount of time together!

 This group is best suited to serious readers who can make the commitment to reading all of the books rather quickly.
 You should read a minimum of four books between meetings.